 Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices.
 An interview wit Larry Maccherone and Jim McCurley.
 1

-This article argues it is inherently wrong to set up software metrics to try and 'improve' the software development process.
-Using a fictitious scenario, this article explains the reasons why it is wrong, the damages it may cause, and offers some alternatives for managing software development.
+This article explains why it is inherently wrong to set up software metrics to try and 'improve' the software development process, and offers some alternatives.
+3

-Ever wondered about how and why we estimate on agile projects?
-In his first article on InfoQ, David Morris draws on his own experience with since the 90s, and that of several leading agile writers, to explore the topic of agile estimating: what it is, how we typically do it, why we should bother, a brief appraisal of the #NoEstimates debate, and closes with some advice for people new to it all.
+David Morris explores the topic of agile estimating: what it is, how we typically do it, why we should bother, some of the alternatives, and provides some advice for new players.
+6

 Story cards are a long-established tool for keep track of requests and populating a backlog.
 The way most teams use story cards actually restrict value delivery - this article suggests alternatives.
 6

 Planning and budgeting large complex projects leads most often to (unwanted) surprises.
 Insights from beyond budgeting can help to increase flexibility, and focus on business value.
 1

 Eduardo Miranda from Carnegie Mellon University explains planning in agile projects, planning techniques, and the impact of agile on project management offices and the project manager role.
 4

 Capers Jones compares the effectiveness of Agile and Scrum with a sample of contemporary software development methods using several standard metrics.
 19